lino-framework/welfare/docs/specs/debts.rst

 >>> for actor in budget.get_actors():
 ...     print(actor.get_first_meeting_text())
 None
-First meeting on July 22, 2013 with Rolf Rompen
+First meeting on July 22, 2013 with nicolas
 None